 - In a large stock pot, melt butter over medium heat

 - Add broth, all seasonings, carrots and celery and bring to a boil

 - Boil for 15 minutes (or until veggies are getting soft)

-- Dissolve cornstarch in 1/2 c. water and add to broth mixture.
+- Dissolve cornstarch in 1/2 c. water and add to the broth mixture.
 Stir until slightly thickened (it won’t be very thick yet)